BerndHagen/Medio-Universal-Downloader/README.md

 3. Follow the instructions to replace old files with the new updates.
 4. Once the installation is complete, launch the application.

-Furthermore, make sure the installation path is set to `C:\Users\...\AppData\Local\Arctisoft-Studio\Medio - YouTube Converter`.
-This prevents any issues and ensures that features aren’t blocked due to lack of administrative rights.
+Furthermore, make sure the installation path is set to `C:\Users\...\AppData\Local\Arctisoft-Studio\Medio - Universal Downloader`.
+This prevents any issues and ensures that features aren't blocked due to lack of administrative rights.

 ## Third-Party Libraries